OpenDDS/OpenDDS/tests/DCPS/Compiler/char_literals/README.md

 # `char_literals` Test

-This test checks that we can reproduce character-type values from IDL correctly in type support and the C++ mapping.
+This test checks that we can reproduce the values of character-type literals from IDL correctly in type support and the C++11 mapping.